antvis/G6/docs/manual/tutorial/layout.en.md

 - Random Layout: Randomize the node positions;
 - **Force Layout: Classical force-directed layout algorithm:**
-> In force-directed layout, items are simulated as physical particals with attractive force and repulsive force.
+> In force-directed layout, items are simulated as physical particals with attractive forces and repulsive forces.
 Lead by the forces, the nodes will move to appropriate positions to balance the forces.
-It is suitable to describe the relationships between objects, e.g. relationships between person, computer networks.
+It is suitable for describing the relationships between objects, e.g. relationships between person, computer networks.

 - Circular Layout: Arrange the nodes on a circle;
 - Radial Layout: Arrange the nodes radially;